aleksychwedczuk/Smog-detector-kit/README.md

 ![Detector cross section](/images/SDK_photo_desc2.png)

 # How to program Smog Detector Kit

 The software necessary to operate the Smog Detector is very simple.
-It is composed of two seperate scripts, written in Arduino C++ and Python 3.<br>
+It is composed of two seperate scripts, written in Arduino C++ and Python 3.

+## Arduino Software

 The first one operates on the Arduino located in our design, and it is extremely simple.
-The only purpose of that code is to open a serial, then continously read the current on the photosensitive diode and send the data every 100 ms.<br>
+The only purpose of that code is to open a serial, then continously read the current on the photosensitive diode and send the data every 100 ms.
+The only potential adjustments the code needs for it to function on any hardware is the modification of `READ_PIN` to the designated analog pin on the arduino.
+The default value for this definition is `A0`.

+## Workstation/Laptop Software

 The second program in Python 3 listens for this data on the recieving computer and displays a simple graph of what the current light level is and what the average from the past time period was.
 By using this data the algorithm can easily